 District 22: Pete Olson represents district 22 in Texas.
 He is against efforts to address climate change, and supported the Trump decision to pull out of the Paris agreement on climate.

 District 23: Will Hurd represents district 23.
 He has voted consistently anti-environment, including on climate change.
 However, the Republican has at least acknowledged humans are causing climate change.
-Numerous challengers are lining up for the race in 2018.

 District 24: Kenny Marchant represents district 24 by opposing legislation designed to address climate change.
 He does not say much on the subject, but consistently votes against the environment.
-Several challengers are lining up for the race in this district in 2018.

 District 25: Roger Williams represents district 25 by consistently voting anti-environment.
 He is against efforts to address climate change in Congress.